kailash-manasarovar/statement/docs/crimes/modern-stalking.md

 These accounts look extremely legitimate and post regular updates that give them the appearance of normality.

+Some well-known accounts may have given delegated access to members of criminal gangs, wittingly or otherwise.
+Also, it is possible that company back-end insiders work for the gangs for the right price although I expect it's costly.

 In areas where the wealthier people speak non-native languages, people speaking these languages will be targeted by the criminal gangs to participate in the confidence tricks and grooming online.
 We might call this a new form of modern slavery/trafficking.

 ## Targeting particularly generous groups